 We provide services for students with musculoskeletal problems or those who sustain physical injuries.
 Referrals can be made to the training room in the physical education department for treatments when necessary.

-An "annual exam" is recommended for all women.
+Annual exams are available at the SHWC.
 This exam includes an assessment of general health as well as sexual health.
-The exam includes a thorough breast exam, pelvic exam and Pap smear, and a laboratory screening for cervical cancer.
+The exam includes a thorough breast exam, pelvic exam and Pap smear if you are age 21 or older.
 Women will be taught how to perform the practice of breast self exam (BSE).
 BSE is an important first-line of defense against breast cancer.
 Pregnancy testing and counseling is available.
 When an unplanned pregnancy occurs, all options are discussed with the student.
 The Student Health and Wellness Center does not perform abortion or adoption services, but referrals for these services are routinely made.
 Follow-up is maintained.
 Obstetrical care is not provided, though students may continue to take advantage of all available services unrelated to the pregnancy.
 Students will be referred to local practitioners for pre-natal care.
 For information on free services, see CCare.